 Irrespective of whether you’re B2B or B2C, it’s much easier for your customers to whip out their mobile phones and search for solutions than to start their laptops up.

 The odds are that the first impression most of your customers will have of your brand will be on mobile devices.

 Now, while optimizing your website for mobile is a good starting point, it's certainly not good enough.

 If you’re in a store, comparing products, it’s more than likely that you’re going to get your phone out and look for reviews.

 Why not make it easier for your customers to do that?

 Sephora knows how important reviews are, and made it easier for their customers to find them.
 Customers can use the Sephora app to pull product reviews and ratings when they scan an item in store.

 This makes it much easier than scouring the entire internet for reviews.

 Now, what if you could make it even easier?
-Instead of making them download your app, what if you used a chatbot to share product information and reviews?
+Instead of making them download mobile apps, what if you used a chatbot to share product information and reviews?

-Streamlining the purchasing process not only improves your digital customer experience, it even reduces cart abandonment dramatically.
+Streamlining the purchasing process not only improves your overall customer experience, it even reduces cart abandonment dramatically.